Internal communications definition

 Company culture

-Gallup’s annual State of the Global Workplace Study shows that only 1 in 3 employees strongly trust the leaders of their organization in 2024.
+Gallup’s annual State of the Global Workplace Study shows that only 1 in 3 employees strongly trust the leaders of their organization.
 This makes it critical for internal communications to help employees better understand company culture and foster feelings of connection to the company’s brand.
 Employees who trust their leaders and believe strongly in the company’s values and brand are not only more likely to be productive, but also more likely to promote how happy and satisfied they are with their employer.

 This advocacy can have significant positive effects on recruitment and hiring, boosting employer reputation and keeping turnover low—all without any additional investment in marketing.
 By delivering personalized, consistent messaging that reinforces company culture, internal communications can help employees feel more connected, leading to a stronger, more cohesive workforce.